 - 1. Open the MAIN screen and select DIRECT CNTRL and LOCAL. - 2.
 Set the eluent to 100% of the line to be primed.
 Press Enter or a cursor arrow button. - 3.
 Open the pressure transducer waste valve one to two turns counterclockwise.
-This will direct the eluent flow path to waste and eliminate backpressure. - 4.
-Press Prime on the IC20 front panel.
-The pump will pump at 9.9 mL/min for a standard bore pump and 2.5 mL/min for a microbore pump. - NOTE A vacuum degas module contains 17 mL of eluent.
-If this option is installed in the IC20, several extra minutes of prime time must be added to sufficiently purge air and previous eluent from the degas unit. - 5.
-Allow the pump to prime until all air and previous eluents are purged and no air bubbles can be seen exiting the waste line.
+This directs the eluent flow path to waste and eliminates backpressure. - 4.
+Press Prime on the IC25 front panel.
+The pump will pump at 9.9 mL/min for a standard bore pump and 2.5 mL/min for a microbore pump.

+NOTE If the vacuum degas pump is installed, pump an additional 17 mL of eluent through the pump.

+- 5. Allow the pump to prime until all air and previous eluents are purged and no air bubbles can be seen exiting the waste line.
 If the eluent manifold has not been primed, allow several extra minutes for the eluent to pass through the pump. - 6.
 Press Prime again to return the flow to the set flow rate. - 7.
 Close the pressure transducer waste valve.
 The pump is now ready for operation.